Lokivir/git-notes/commands.md

 ## git push
-`git push` updates the remote refs using the local ones.
+`git push` updates the remote repository by uploading and synchronizing it with the local one.
 ### Synopsis
 ```
 git push [--all | --mirror | --tags] [--follow-tags] [--atomic] [-n | --dry-run] [--receive-pack=<git-receive-pack>]